fredericd/marcjs/README.md

 #### stream(stream, format)

 Returns a readable/writable/duplex stream for specific serialisation format.
 Available format: iso2709, marcxml, mij, Text, Json.
+The stream has a property `count` containing the number of record written/readen.

 Example: